ScottBlyth/DLP_Lock/README.md

 $$passcode || salt =DLP(C, g, p)$$

-The passcode is extracted by removing k bits where k is the length of the salt.
+The passcode is extracted by removing the last k bits where k is the length of the salt.